 TOPS is a four year program that meets the TDSB’s requirements for graduation credits.
 The following are the courses which comprise the mandatory TOPS curriculum.

 Of the grade nine TOPS courses, most parallel the TDSB curriculum for their respective grade 9 courses outside of TOPS.
 However, the grade 9 TOPS Math course covers a variety of different topics to the standard curriculum, encompassing mental math, set theory, factoring quadratics, and logarithms, amongst other topics.
 Perhaps the most unique aspect of the grade 9 TOPS curriculum in math is the introduction of the card game bridge, which combines social courtesy and problem solving.
-In grade 9, students also visit YMCA Camp Pinecrest at the start of the year in order to engage in team building exercises and develop a close-knit community.

 - Grade 10 Mathematics (Semester 1)